LostSunset/lammps/doc/src/fix_surface_local.rst

 model which depends on the surface temperature.
 Otherwise it is ignored.
 Its *Tsurf* value is the temperature of the surface in degrees Kelvin.

+Note that the *smax* keyword used by the :doc:`fix surface/global
+<fix_surface_global>` is not used by this command, because local
+triangles and lines are already particles and their type is limited by the maximum number of particle types.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""